QuanEstimation/QuanEstimation/docs/src/guide/guide_Compopt.md

 # **Comprehensive optimization**
-In order to obtain the optimal parameter estimation schemes, it is necessary to simultaneously optimize the probe state, control and measurement.
+In order to obtain the optimal parameter estimation schemes, it is necessary to simultaneously optimize the probe state, control, and measurement.
 The comprehensive optimization for the probe state and measurement (SM), the probe state and control (SC), the control and measurement (CM) and the probe state, control and measurement (SCM) are proposed in QuanEstiamtion.
 In the package, the comprehensive optimization algorithms are particle